 The food industry offers a lot of opportunity for career advancement, given the right mindset and with the appropriate training, an employee can rise to a managerial or proprietary position by investing in, and upskilling, their hospitality career.

 One step towards this goal is taking on the Food Safety Supervisor QLD (FSS) qualification through the FSS training course and certification.
 The FSS role is a requirement for all food businesses, which means that all food businesses that intend to operate within Queensland are obligated to hire or train appointed personnel in FSS.

-The training for FSS can be accessed through approved Registered Training Organisations, also known as RTOs.
-RTOs that offer the Food Safety Supervisor course have different options of course delivery, such as face-to-face and online classes.
+The training for FSS can be accessed through approved Registered Training Organisations like CTA Training Specialists.
+CTA offers the Food Safety Supervisor course with different options for course delivery, such as face-to-face and online classes.
 The FSS training course has a prescribed completion period, during which the student must complete the training to qualify for certification.
 If a student passes their assessments, they will be issued a copy of their certificate via email.

 The FSS role involves many responsibilities.
 The Food Act 2006 established in Queensland states the regulations by which food businesses must adhere, and it is the FSS’s responsibility to make sure that the food business operates in line with these regulations.